-Shane Wang has been an individual board member of OpenStack Foundation since 2015 and an engineering manager in Datacenter System Software (DSS) team at the Open Source Technology Center (OTC), Intel.
+Shane Wang has been an individual board member of OpenStack Foundation since 2015 and an engineering manager in Networking and Storage team at the Open Source Technology Center (OTC), Intel.
 Shane joined Intel in 2004 after he graduated from Fudan University and got his Ph.D. degree in Computer Science, and since 2007 has been working on open source technologies, spanning low-level Virtualization Technology (VT) in Xen and KVM, maintaining tboot - an open source trusted boot solution, Yocto, and managing embedded solutions.
 Since 2012 Shane has focused on OpenStack, with his team working on Nova, Ironic, TripleO, Magnum, Congress, Watcher, Horizon, Keystone, Neutron, Ceilometer, Cinder, Glance, and the 3rd party CIs.
-Right now, besides OpenStack, he is focusing on storage and network technologies, such as Ceph, ODL, OPNFV and ONAP.
-He is also the PTL of Stor4NFV project under OPNFV.
+Right now, besides OpenStack, he is focusing on storage and network technologies, such as Ceph, ODL, OPNFV, ONAP and an edge computing project called StarlingX.
+He used to be the PTL of Stor4NFV project under OPNFV.
 He also led the team and co-authored two books OpenStack Design and Implementation in 2015 and System Virtualization in 2009.
 Shane is based in Shanghai, China.

 I'm involved in the following OpenStack projects: Nova,Glance,Keystone,Horizon,Quantum,Cinder,Ceilometer,Openstack-manuals